BaCd2P2: a promising impurity-tolerant counterpart of GaAs for photovoltaics: Computational Details

-According to the principle of detailed balance, the Shockley-Read-Hall (SRH) nonradiative recombination rate (\(R)\) is given by \cite{Das2020WhatTheory,Shockley1952StatisticsElectrons}:
+According to the principle of detailed balance, the Shockley-Read-Hall (SRH) nonradiative recombination rate ($R$) is given by \cite{Das2020WhatTheory,Shockley1952StatisticsElectrons}:

-where \(n_{i}\) is the intrinsic carrier concentration, and $N_\mathrm{d}$ the defect concentration. \(n\) and \(p\) are the electron and hole concentrations, \(C_{n}\) and \(C_{p}\) are the electron and hole carrier capture coefficients, and \(n_{1}\) and \(p_{1}\) are the electron and hole concentrations when the Fermi level is at the defect level, respectively.
+where $n_{i}$ is the intrinsic carrier concentration, and $N$ the defect concentration; $n$ and $p$ are the electron and hole concentrations, $C_{n}$ and $C_{p}$ are the electron and hole carrier capture coefficients, { and $n_1$ and $p_1$ are the electron and hole concentrations when the Fermi level is at the defect level, respectively.
+We determine the total defect concentration, $N$, of a defect species $D$ with charge states $q$, the formation enthalpy (i.e., the formation energy) at a given set of atomic chemical potentials $\mu_i$ and Fermi level $E_F$ is \cite{VandeWalle2004First-principlesIII-nitrides, Freysoldt2014First-principlesSolids}

+It then follows that $\Delta G_f (D^q; E_F, \mu_i, T) = \Delta H_f(D^q; E_F,\mu_i) - T \Delta S(D^q; T)$, where $\Delta S$ is the total entropy, which includes the phonon (vibrational) entropy $S_\mathrm{ph}$, and $\Delta G_f$ is the Gibbs free energy of formation.
+Here, we neglect the $S_\mathrm{ph}$ contributions, an approximation common in computational works investigating point defects in solids \cite{Buckeridge2019EquilibriumEnergy}.
+Thus, assuming dilute, non-interacting defects, the concentration of charge state $q$ is \cite{Squires2023Py-sc-fermi:Calculations}: